valdman40/Reeco/backend/README.md

 - Database uses SQLite WAL mode for better concurrency
 - All monetary values stored as cents, converted to decimals in API responses
 - Validation errors should return 400 status codes with descriptive messages
-- Database is automatically created and seeded when running `npm run seed`
+- Database is automatically created from `data/schema.sql` on first connection
+- Database seeding creates sample data via `npm run seed`
 - CORS is enabled for frontend development
+- The database file (`data/app.db`) is created automatically and should not be committed to version control

+## Prerequisites
+- Node.js 18+
+- npm or yarn package manager

 ## Environment Setup
 The server runs on port 3001 by default.
 Make sure your frontend's `VITE_API_URL` points to `http://localhost:3001`.

+**Development Setup:**
+1. Install dependencies: `npm install`
+2. Initialize database: `npm run seed`
+3. Start development server: `npm run dev`

+The database will be automatically created in the `data/` directory when you first run the seed command.